ericjhoward/agol_inventory/README.md

 # AGOL Inventory
+This tool can be used to create an inventory of ArcGIS Online (AGOL) items.
+The ArcGIS Pro Toolbox, Python Notebook, and Python Script can all be used to produce the AGOL inventory.
+The outputs of the inventory process can be stored as a Microsoft Excel file, or a SQLite database.

 ## User Inventory

 The first thing that the tool does by default is to gather a list of all the users in your organization.
 From this, you'll get a table with the following information (where available) about each user: